 Fellows meet throughout the academic year, typically three times per quarter, for interdisciplinary conversations and scholarly exchange with each other and Center and University faculty.
 These seminars function as a reading group where students introduce work from their respective disciplines, as well as a space where they workshop part of a dissertation or an article in preparation.
 At the end of the year, students workshop their papers again with invited scholars from around the world.

-In addition to mentorship, Pozen Fellows receive a $3,000 stipend and and grants to support research (including field work) as well as conference attendance.
+In addition to mentorship, Pozen Fellows receive a $3,000 stipend and grants to support research (including field work) as well as conference attendance.
 All Fellows that successfully complete the program are awarded a Human Rights Certificate by UChicago.

 Eligibility